-For those patients who are referred to Healthy Start: Once a confidential screen has been received in the Registration Department, moms are contacted by Healthy Start Staff to complete the registration process and are offered care coordination by one of the following programs: Healthy Start; Parents as Teachers +, Healthy Families, Nurse Family Partnership or Healthy Start at All Children’s Hospital.
+Once a confidential screen has been received in the Registration Department, moms are contacted by a Family Partner to complete the registration process.
+When eligible, care coordination will be offered by one of the programs.

 Cindy McNulty provides labels for mailing the screening forms to the Registration Department: